omonimus1/blog-jade-rubick/content/posts/2021-11-22--using-a-dslr-for-video-conferencing/index.md

 ![Sony DSLR, during the day, with light](sony-day.png)

+When there is better ambient light, it looks even better.
 It does make me think it might be worth investing in a higher speed lens, as the Lumina is a picking up a lot more light from the environment.
 I like that companies like Lumina are starting to produce webcams that are intended to compete with DSLR setups.
 But they still have a lot of work ahead of them.
 Still, for people that don't want to hassle with a DSLR setup, the Lumina is a decent option.
 I will be returning the Lumina.

 ## What does your desk look like?